rescript-lang/bucklescript.github.io/docs/concepts-overview.md

 This is OCaml's official package manager.
 Since BuckleScript uses NPM and Yarn, you won't need OPAM as a beginner.
 We will mention it for advanced workflows.

-## Binding/External/Interop/FFI
+## External/Interop/FFI

 These are all jargon for working with BuckleScript <-> JavaScript.

-Binding: make a JavaScript value available to BuckleScript.
-"I bound to this JavaScript value", "I wrote bindings to this JS library" (aka I wrapped the JS library to expose a more idiomatic BuckleScript API), etc.

-External: in the context of BuckleScript, this is one of the primary feature for binding to a JS value.
+External: in the context of BuckleScript, one of the primary ways to use a JS value.

 Interop: short for "interoperability".

 FFI: Foreign Function Interface.
-The general term for things like "external", "interop" and "binding".
+The general term for things like "external", "wrapper" and "interop".
 Basically means calling a value from the other language.
+Prefer the first two terms.